Materials: Foam and coils

 Most mattresses with a coil layer will do a solid job holding up weight around the edges of the unit.
 This is important if you sleep with a partner and need to sleep on the entire mattress surface.

 The core of the GhostBed Flex features both the regular base of coils and an additional two rows of coils around the edge to reinforce the edges of the mattress and allow couples to use the whole thing.
 You’ll also be able to sit on the edge without feeling like you’re gonna slip off.
+When considering edge support, it is also important to pick the right size of mattress.
+See the best queen size mattress and best king size mattress depending on which size mattress works for you.

 The GhostBed Flex is a 13-inch thick, memory-foam-and-coil hybrid mattress made of seven layers.
 Again, the selling point here is that the layers combine the cooling aspects of the Luxe version, the comfort of memory foam, and a durable, responsive innerspring coil base layer to accommodate many different shapes, sizes and types of sleepers.